authelia/authelia/docs/content/en/configuration/first-factor/ldap.md

 {{< confkey type="boolean" default="false" required="no" >}}

 Authelia searches for the RootDSE to discover supported controls and extensions.
-This option is a compatability option which *__should not__* be enabled unless the LDAP server returns an error when searching for the RootDSE.
+This option is a compatibility option which *__should not__* be enabled unless the LDAP server returns an error when searching for the RootDSE.

 ### user